 7 Golden Rules of Employee Safety

-Every business should focus on providing a safe work environment for workers a safe environment for business operations, and the security of customer information, employee information -- even company property.
-Here are ways to make any office or workplace more secure for your employees and your business.
+Every business should focus on providing a safe work environment for workers a safe environment for business operations, and the security of customer information, employee information — even company property.
+Here are ways to ensure employee safety at any office or workplace.

 Install video cameras.
 Video systems are relatively inexpensive and maintenance-free.
 Cameras placed at entry areas especially areas where visitors will enter the premises not only record the comings and goings of employees and others, they also can deter people from attempting to gain unauthorized access.
 If you keep exterior doors locked, video cameras can serve as a way to identify people wishing to enter the building; after verification, the door can be unlocked remotely.